a4840639/PaginationProxyServlet/README.md

 Currently, there are five active branches:
 1. master branch: it will concatinate files locally and it respects page order.
 2. MT2 branch: also concatinates locally.
-However, instead of buffering all the separate pages to local disk, it directly appends the transformed data and it will not respect page order.
+However, instead of buffering all the separate pages to local disk, it directly appends the transformed data and it does not respect page order.
 3. Firehose branch: instead of concatingnating locally, it utilizes Amazon Firehose delivery stream for concatinating.
+It does repspect page order.
 4. Firehose_MT branch: multi-threading version of Firehose branch, does not respect page order.
 5. EXT branch: based on master branch.
 Instead of loading configuration from the configuration file, it loads configuration from the SOAP request.